Taymir Burnet: Career

-He was a bronze medalist in the 4 x 100 metres relay at the 2018 European Athletics Championships in Berlin, Germany.
+He was a bronze medalist in the 4 × 100 metres relay at the 2018 European Athletics Championships in Berlin, Germany.

 He won the Dutch national title over 200 metres at the Dutch Athletics Championships in August 2020.
 Burnet represented Netherlands at the 2020 Tokyo Olympics, competing in the 200 metres, reaching the semi-finals.

-He was a bronze medalist in the men's 4 x 400 mates relay at the 2022 World Athletics Indoor Championships in Belgrade, Serbia.
+He was a bronze medalist in the men's 4 × 400 metres relay at the 2022 World Athletics Indoor Championships in Belgrade, Serbia.
 He ran at the 2022 European Athletics Championships in the 4 × 100 metres relay event finishing fourth.
-He competed in the 4 x 100 metres relay at the 2022 World Athletics Championships.
+He competed in the 4 × 100 metres relay at the 2022 World Athletics Championships.

 He finished fourth in the 200 metres at the 2023 European Athletics Team Championships.
-At the Championships, he also competed in the 4x100 metres relay.
+At the Championships, he also competed in the 4 × 100 metres relay.
 In 2023, he was selected for the 200 metres and also included with the Dutch relay pool for the 2023 World Athletics Championships in Budapest.

-He ran in the semi-final foe the Dutch 4 x 400 metres team that would go on and win the bronze medal at the 2024 World Athletics Indoor Championships in Glasgow, Scotland.
-He then ran as part of the Dutch 4x100m relay team at the 2024 World Relays Championships in Nassau, Bahamas in May 2024.
-He was a silver medalist at the 2024 European Athletics Championships in the 4 x 100 metres relay in Rome in June 2024.
+He ran in the semi-final for the Dutch 4 × 400 metres team that would go on and win the bronze medal at the 2024 World Athletics Indoor Championships in Glasgow, Scotland.
+He then ran as part of the Dutch 4 × 100 metres relay team at the 2024 World Relays Championships in Nassau, Bahamas in May 2024.
+He was a silver medalist at the 2024 European Athletics Championships in the 4 × 100 metres relay in Rome in June 2024.
 Later that month, he was runner-up in the 100 metres at the Dutch Athletics Championships.
-He competed in the men's 4x100m relay at the 2024 Olympic Games.
+He competed in the men's 4 × 100 m relay at the 2024 Olympic Games.

 In February 2025, he finished runner-up at the Dutch Indoor Athletics Championships over 60 metres.
 He finished eighth in the final of the 60 metres at the 2025 European Athletics Indoor Championships in Apeldoorn.
 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 100 metres relay in May 2025.
-Alongside Xavi Mo-Ajok, Nsikak Ekpo and Elvis Afrifa he was part of the Dutch 4 x 100 metres team which set a new national record of 37.87 seconds to win the 2025 European Athletics Team Championships First Division in Madrid on 28 June.
+Alongside Xavi Mo-Ajok, Nsikak Ekpo and Elvis Afrifa he was part of the Dutch 4 × 100 metres team which set a new national record of 37.87 seconds to win the 2025 European Athletics Team Championships First Division in Madrid on 28 June.

+In February 2026, he set a new Dutch national record in the 60 metres of 6.51 seconds, whilst competing in Apeldoorn.
+The following month, he reached the final of the 60 metres at the 2026 World Indoor Championships in Toruń, Poland having qualified after he tied in 6.56 seconds with Belgian Simon Verherstraeten in his semi-final.
+On 7 June, he equalled his 100 metres personal best with 10.09 seconds at the 2026 Bauhausgalan in Stockholm.

+Personal bests

+Information from his World Athletics profile unless otherwise noted.